Sweet cherries are great for eating out of hand and using in fruits salads, compotes, custards, sorbets, ice cream, and yogurt.

 Emperor Francis: large, yellow-skinned cherry with pink blush, firm, light flesh, and very sweet.
 Midseason harvest.

 Giant: very large, black-red skinned cherry with firm dark flesh.
 Midseason harvest.

-Gold: medium-small yellow-skinned cherry with firm, light flesh that is tangy-sweet and great for desserts.
+Gold: medium-small yellow-skinned cherry with a firm, light flesh that is tangy-sweet and great for desserts.
 Late harvest.

-Hedelfingen: large, nearly black cherry with firm, dark flesh and a sweet flavor great for fresh use.
+Hedelfingen: large, nearly black cherry with a firm, dark flesh and a sweet flavor great for fresh use.
 Late harvest.